A Rebel with a Cause

 The teacher’s response: “It’s too risky.
 We can’t manage the safety and security concerns; we won’t be able to monitor who the kids are talking to or handle potentially unsafe behaviors that might be hatched online.”
 The concern was valid, but so were the benefits of students using email.
 They should have access to the same essential tools as adults.
 I could solve this problem.

 In the 20 years since that conversation, I grew my Evergreen business, Gaggle, from what was originally a safe student email system, a “Hotmail for kids,” to a comprehensive learning management system for schools.
 As the platform evolved, it became clear that it was the safety component of our product that drew interest from most schools.
 Our core offering is now a software and people solution that sits behind systems like Google Apps for Education or Office 365.
-We monitor email and documents for suspicious terms or images to insure students’ safety.
+We monitor email and documents for suspicious terms or images to ensure students’ safety.

 Student safety and wellness have become our Purpose.